 It was a very cold February morning when I slipped and fell on a patch of sheer ice while walking down my building’s driveway.
 I remember my feet flying out from under me, in true Charlie Brown fashion, and I was unable to do anything about it.
 I can still hear the god-awful “thunk” as my head made contact with the asphalt.
 My skull had taken the full impact of the fall, knocking me unconscious for a few minutes.

 When I came to, I immediately knew something was wrong.
-The pain in my skull was excruciating, and I was seeing whirly stars out of my left eye.
+The pain in my skull was excruciating, and I was seeing whirly stars out of my left eyei learned I had some retina problems that need it to be treated.
 Once back in the safety of my apartment, I attempted to look up emergency rooms on Google.
 Then I realized I couldn’t read my computer screen — it was a blur because my eyes wouldn’t focus.
 Calling 911 hadn’t even occurred to me!
 Because I had clearly knocked myself silly, I decided I would drive myself to the clinic.
 A decision I look back on and realize it probably wasn’t a good one.
 I was very worried because I didn’t want to be one of those Mom’s who need help with Alzeimer’s care.